dell/csm-docs/content/docs/authorization/uninstallation.md

 linktitle: Uninstallation
 weight: 2
 description: >
-  Dell EMC Container Storage Modules (CSM) for Authorization Uninstallation
+  Dell Container Storage Modules (CSM) for Authorization Uninstallation
 ---

 This section outlines the uninstallation steps for Container Storage Modules (CSM) for Authorization.